Natak-Mesh/Nucleus_V1/home/natak/documents/user_manual.md

 2. Transmits them via Reticulum over LoRa
 3. Decompresses them on the receiving end
 4. Forwards them to the local ATAK instance

+### General Purpose Connectivity

+While the system includes specific integration with ATAK, it is designed as a general-purpose connectivity platform that can support a wide range of applications and devices.

+#### IP Mesh Network for Any Device

+The Batman-adv mesh network provides standard IP connectivity that can be used by any IP-capable device:

+- **Standard IP Applications**: Any application that uses IP networking (web browsing, file sharing, VoIP, etc.) can operate over the mesh network
+- **Device Connectivity**: Any device that can connect to a network (laptops, smartphones, IoT devices, etc.) can join the mesh through any node
+- **Transparent Routing**: Batman-adv automatically handles routing between nodes, making the entire mesh appear as a single network segment
+- **Bridged Connectivity**: The br0 bridge interface allows devices connected via Ethernet or WiFi client mode to communicate seamlessly with the mesh

+To connect a device to the mesh network:
+1. Connect to any mesh node via WiFi or Ethernet
+2. The device will receive an IP address via DHCP
+3. The device can now communicate with any other device on the mesh

+#### Extended Reticulum Usage

+While the current reticulum_mesh module is specifically designed for ATAK integration, the system includes a full Reticulum installation that can be used for other applications:

+- **Reticulum Applications**: The system can run other Reticulum-based applications such as Sideband or Mesh Chat
+- **TCP Interface**: Reticulum can be configured with a TCP interface to allow other devices to connect and use Reticulum services
+- **Custom Applications**: Developers can create custom applications using the Reticulum API

+Advanced users can configure Reticulum for additional use cases:
+- Configure a TCP interface to allow other devices to connect to Reticulum
+- Run additional Reticulum applications alongside the ATAK integration
+- Develop custom applications using the Reticulum API
+- Reconfigure the system to let Reticulum use the WiFi interface directly for a full Reticulum device

+**Note**: Extended Reticulum usage may require additional configuration beyond the scope of this manual.
+Refer to the Reticulum documentation for more information.

 ## Troubleshooting